AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/data-store-modules.md

 ## Data Store modules and their fields

-When you configure Data Store modules, Workfront Fusion displays the fields listed below.
+When you configure Data Store modules, [!DNL Workfront Fusion] displays the fields listed below.
 Along with these, additional Data Store fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).